outaTiME/grunt-replace/docs/README.md

 Whether to copy or set the existing file permissions.
 Set to `true` to copy the existing file permissions.
 Or set to the mode, i.e.: `0644`, that copied files will be set to.

+#### timestamp
+Type: `Boolean`
+Default: `false`

+Whether to preserve the timestamp attributes(atime and mtime) when copying files.
+Set to true to preserve files timestamp.
+But timestamp will not be preserved when the file contents or name are changed during copying.

 #### silent
 Type: `Boolean`
 Default: `false`